-- 4.6.1 The schedule for impact water quality monitoring in August 2014 is provided in Appendix F. - 4.6.2 The scheduled water quality monitoring at mid ebb on 13 August 2014 has been cancelled according to the due to adverse weather condition.
+- 4.6.1 The schedule for impact water quality monitoring in September 2014 is provided in Appendix F. - 4.6.2 The scheduled water quality monitoring at mid ebb on 15 September 2014 has been cancelled due to adverse weather condition.